-If you don’t intend to have a bar, but still want a few casual spots for people to sit, aside from the couch, think about how you’ll seat them and whether your spare seating can become a feature in itself.
+Don’t intend to have a bar, but still want a few casual spots for people to sit?
+Aside from the couch, think about how you’ll seat guests and whether your spare seating can become a feature in itself.

 It’s a great DIY project if you can find someone giving away some large tree stumps.
 They are super versatile as they can be used as a side table as well.

 The essential concession stand, snack stand or candy bar.
 Keep your fridge stocked with choc-tops, or offer guests freshly-made popcorn, chips and a lolly bar.

 22. A statement fridge

 Whether or not you drink alcohol, you’ll want to have a cold beverage handy for yourself and your visiting mates.
 And a boring little white bar fridge just doesn’t cut it when compared with a Smeg or a Darth…